MrHedmad/hub/content/about.md

 - I created [Kerblam!](https://kerblam.dev/) to package data science projects of any size for reproducibility's sake;
 - All my past and future work is published as soon as it is created, most commonly in my [Github page](https://github.com/MrHedmad) or my current laboratory's Github page ([TCP-Lab](https://github.com/TCP-Lab)).

 ## Get in touch

 To contact me, send me an email to `contact(at)hedmad.eu`, or at my current work email `luca.visentin(at)unito.it`.

 ## What I can do

-I'm adept at working with data, including its storage, formatting, statistical analysis, documentation and preservation.
+I'm adept at working with data, including its storage, formatting, statistical analysis, modelling, documentation and preservation.
 I'm especially skilled in working with genomic data, including RNA-Seq and mutational analysis.

 I'm an expert library and tool programmer in R, Python and Rust, with a propension for functional programming.